-The nature of the creative output is difficult to describe and quantify because there are so many art activities available to students.
-It may include the following, amongst others: a traditional exhibition, interior or exterior installations, performance, photography and/or film, land art, or any other medium which could be motivated in a meaningful way.
-The output must be representative of the study period.
+The nature of the creative output is difficult to describe and quantify, because there are so many art activities available to students.
+It may include the following, amongst others: a traditional exhibition, interior or exterior installations, performance, photography and/or film, land art, the curating of an exhibition, or any other medium which could be motivated in a meaningful way.
+The output, however, must be representative of the study period and adhere to the exit level outcomes of a PhD.
 The exhibition must demonstrate that the core issue of the combined studio and theoretical research is addressed in a responsible way.